Best Enterprise Sales Tools in 2026 (For Complex B2B Deals)

 Best for: Enterprise teams that need both contact discovery volume and intent signals in a single platform.

-5. 6sense: ABM and Intent Data
+5. 6sense — Best for ABM Orchestration and Anonymous Intent

 6sense uses anonymous intent data to identify which accounts are actively researching solutions before they ever fill out a form.
 Their Revenue AI platform maps buying stages, identifies committee members, and orchestrates multi-channel engagement based on intent signals.